A red tide just offshore San Diego is bringing a spectacular display of bioluminescence to beaches at night.

 Red tides are unpredictable and not all of them produce bioluminescence.
 There is no red tide monitoring program, but the Southern California Coastal Ocean Observing System at Scripps Oceanography performs weekly sampling for potential harmful algal toxins.

 Scientists do not know how long the current red tide will last, as previous events have lasted anywhere from one week to a month or more.
 Bioluminescent displays are viewed best from a dark beach at least two hours after sunset—but of course, visibility is not guaranteed.
 On Monday, May 7, bright bioluminescence was observed from La Jolla to Encinitas.

 Latz said that local red tides of L. polyedra have been known since the early 1900s due to observations by Scripps scientists.
 There are several Scripps scientists sampling the current red tide to learn more about the genetic and metabolic characteristics of the organisms.

 According to Scripps biological oceanographer Peter Franks, the red tide is most visible during the day between 11 a.m. and 1 p.m.
 At midday, the organisms swim upward to get more light, creating a thin, dense layer near the surface.
 This upward swimming interacts with the flows of the internal waves that we often see here.
 The waves propagate onshore, and their circulation patterns create dense accumulations of the red-tide organisms over the troughs of the waves.
 As you look out over the ocean, you'll see that the red tide typically appears in stripes parallel to shore—these are the internal wave troughs.

 You can view the phytoplankton up-close on the Scripps Plankton Camera website.
 These in-situ images of microscopic plankton are taken under the Scripps Pier and updated every minute.

-Here is some more information about red tides from Michael Latz.
+Information about red tides from Michael Latz